Fortra® Security & Trust Center

 Evidence of Intrusions

 Like default passwords, most of Fortra’s products provide logging to help defenders detect evidence of intrusion affecting the software.
 70% of products provided evidence of intrusion while only 12% did not.
 We will assess the logging gaps in those products and determine how we can provide customers with the information they need to respond quickly to incidents in their environments.
+Logging strategies and configurations are being evaluated and updates are planned to close the gap.

 Reducing Entire Class of Vulnerability